Deuteronomy 16

 Deuteronomy 16:13-15Tabernacles: The Harvest Feast of Joy

 13Thou shalt observe the feast of tabernacles seven days, after that thou hast gathered in thy corn and thy wine: 14And thou shalt rejoice in thy feast, thou, and thy son, and thy daughter, and thy manservant, and thy maidservant, and the Levite, the stranger, and the fatherless, and the widow, that are within thy gates.
-15Seven days shalt thou keep a solemn feast unto the Lord thy God in the place which the Lord shall choose: and the Lord thy God shall bless thee in all thine increase, and in all the works of thine hands, therefore thou shalt surely rejoice.
+15Seven days shalt thou keep a solemn feast unto the LORD thy God in the place which the LORD shall choose: because the LORD thy God shall bless thee in all thine increase, and in all the works of thine hands, therefore thou shalt surely rejoice.

 Tabernacles comes after the full harvest is gathered - corn and wine secure in storage.
 This is the feast of completion, of provision made manifest.
 The work of the year is finished; now the people celebrate.